Yayoi Kusama – Pumpkin, 1994, Benesse Art Site, Naoshima, Japan

 Yayoi Kusama, Dots for Love and Peace, 2009, City Gallery Wellington, New Zealand

 Dots for Love and Peace (2009) was one of only three temporary public art projects worldwide designed by iconic Japanese artist Yayoi Kusama.
 It was installed on the exterior architecture of City Gallery Wellington, New Zealand.
-Dots for Love and Peace is an intense and unexpected public artwork, and reflects Kusama’s obsessive interest in repetition, pattern and colour says Gallery director Paula Savage.
-The scale of the work is immense, covering the entire 52 metre frontage of City Gallery Wellington.
-Working from the 1930′s architectural drawings of the Gallery façade, Kusama created a detailed plan for the public artwork, with exact specifications of colour, size and placement of each individual dot.
+Dots for Love and Peace is an intense and unexpected public artwork and reflects Kusama’s obsessive interest in repetition, pattern and color says Gallery director Paula Savage.
+The scale of the work is immense, covering the entire 52-metre frontage of City Gallery Wellington.
+Working from the 1930′s architectural drawings of the Gallery façade, Kusama created a detailed plan for the public artwork, with exact specifications of color, size and placement of each individual dot.

 ‘Yellow Trees’ wrapped around building

 In celebration of Yayoi Kusama’s past retrospective at the Whitney Museum of American Art earlier this year, two off-site projects took place.
 In one of them Kusama’s rhythmic dotted “Yellow Tree motif transformed a construction site in the Meatpacking District in Manhattan into a giant canvas.
 A detail of the original painting Yellow Trees (1994) has been printed onto special mesh netting and wrapped around the building.
 The large-scale (150 feet wide by 120 feet high) reproduction applies patterns to the surface of the canvas, often using strong linear gestures to give a sense of space along with jarring visual contrast.